-An evidence map is a combination of a systematic approach to identifying the existing research on a topic with a description of key characteristics of the existing evidence.
-It called a "map" because of the use of graphics and the idea that this type of summary and description help clarify where we are and where research needs to go next.
-Evidence mapping is less exhaustive yet systematic and process highlighting both what is known and where gaps in evidence exist.
+It is called a "map" because of the use of graphics and charts, and the idea that this type of summary and description help clarify where we are and where research needs to go next.
+Evidence mapping is less exhaustive yet a systematic process highlighting both - what is known and where gaps in evidence - exist.

-To help you prepare for your topic mapping, consider:
+To help you prepare for your topic scoping review and evidence mapping, consider:

-- The current research on the topic - o What interventions have been studied for effectiveness or harms? - o What patient populations and conditions have been studied? - O What settings and situations have been studied? - o What primary outcomes have been studied? - o What study designs have been used? - The gaps that exist on the topic - o Which interventions have no research or inadequate evidence? - o Are there certain interventions needed to develop policy? - Have certain populations or outcomes been ignored?
+- The current research on the topic - o What interventions have been studied for effectiveness or harms? - What patient populations and conditions have been studied? - o What settings and situations have been studied? - What primary outcomes have been studied? - What study designs have been used? - The gaps that exist on the topic - o Which interventions have no research or inadequate evidence? - Are there certain interventions needed to develop policy? - Have certain populations or outcomes been ignored?

-Understanding, and being able to define the project scope, will give the workgroup a focus when executing the project.
-Understanding the scope provides a foundation for managing the project.
+Understanding, and being able to define the project scope, will give the workgroup expert panel a focus when executing the systematic review Understanding the scope provides a foundation for managing the project.
 It enables goal setting and a timeline to work towards, as well as key points for reporting on the progress of the project to management and other stakeholders.